 Another option is to take a taxi.
 You can ask the same driver to transport you around your entire trip in Indonesia, so you can get a decent price.
 Although the best decision is to order a taxi via Uber.
 The prices are triple cheaper than normal taxis and via the App you can always see if there is an Uber-Taxi close to you.

-Ubud, the mysterious place that can give you everything your free spirit craves: yoga, great food, wide culture, knowledge, friendly people, etc. In the beginning of the 20th century many of european artists came to Ubud for inspiration and to learn traditional surrealistic wayang style.
+Best attraction in Bali is Ubud.
+This mysterious place can give you everything your free spirit craves: yoga, great food, wide culture, knowledge and friendly people.
+In the beginning of the 20th century many of european artists came to Ubud for inspiration and to learn traditional surrealistic wayang style.
 Ubud offers plenty of museums with a great selection of famous artists, like Walter Spies and Walter Bonnet.
 The combination of mystical myths, precise details and different techniques astonishes you again and again how magnificent art can be.

-Here are some of them that you definitely need to visit:
+Here are some great museums in Ubud that you definitely need to visit: